JetBrains/sbt-idea-plugin/README.md

  new IDEA instance
 - :exclamation: Note that doing an "SBT Refresh" is required after making changes to your build that affect the final artifact(i.e. changing `libraryDependencies`), in order to update IDEA configs
+- :exclamation: You may need to [manually build the artifact](#plugin-artifact-not-built-when-running-from-idea-after-importing-the-project) when running your plugin for the first time

 ## Custom IntelliJ artifacts repo